 Making steel from recycled steel is significantly less CO2 intensive that processing virgin ores.
-By using at least 90 percent recycled scrap in our materials, hawse have achieved a carbon footprint of 1.8 kg of CO2 per tonne of crude stainless steel, which is significantly lower than the European average of 2.8 kg CO2 per tonne.
+By using at least 90 percent recycled scrap in our materials, hawse have achieved a carbon footprint of 1.8 tonne of CO2 per tonne of crude stainless steel, which is significantly lower than the European average of 2.8 tonne CO2 per tonne.
 In addition, we use about 80 percent low-carbon electricity in our mills.

 New product-specific carbon footprint data